-If you are reprinting or distributing the full text or substantial portions of our translations, or a heavily derivative translation, please cite CLT with an active link at the beginning of the post, or on EACH PAGE of a downloadable or distributed document.
+If you are reprinting or distributing the full text or substantial portions of our translations, or a heavily derivative translation, please cite CLT on EACH PAGE of a downloadable or distributed document.
 Please do not make full text of our content generally available on other websites.

 If you are distributing a CLT translation, a modified derivative translation, or a translation that has directly borrowed or quoted portions of the CLT translation – CLT should be mentioned by name along with a link to the relevant translation.